-Note: A derogation may be granted if an approved slaughter plant is not available within 8 hours travel from the farm.
+Note: A derogation may be granted if an approved slaughter plant is not available within eight hours travel from the farm.

-Transport to the farm of breeding stock sourced for genetic improvement is exempt from this standard.
+Transport for the introduction to the farm of breeding stock sourced for genetic improvement is exempt from this standard.

 13.1.9 to 13.1.10 Not allocated.

-13.1.11 Ewes must not be transported off the farm within 4 weeks of expected lambing.
+13.1.11 Ewes must not be transported off the farm within four weeks of expected lambing.

 Note: Animals close to giving birth may be transported when it is in the best interests of their health and welfare.